 At the time, hundreds of thousands of mangoes were grown in northern India; these days, contemporary India is in fact providing up to 40% of the world’s mango crop.
 The Mughals saw mango as a divine fruit (and a perfect gift for visiting royalties), much like the Hindus, who referenced the delicious fruit as early as 4,000 B.C.
 Buddha himself is said to have meditated under a mango tree within a silent grove, and Buddhist monks have cultivated the succulent gems over time .
-Around 400 AD, mango seeds already traveled the globe with explorers from the Far East reaching the Middle East, Africa and South America.
-The fruit thrives in tropical climate and is India’s national fruit, unsurprisingly as the world’s largest producer and consumer of mangoes.
+By around 400 AD, mango seeds had already traveled the globe with explorers from the Far East reaching the Middle East, Africa and South America.
+The fruit thrives in tropical climate and is India’s national fruit, perhaps unsurprisingly, as the world’s largest producer and consumer of mangoes.

-Spiritually, Hindus regard mango as the king of fruit, a symbol of prosperity and happiness, which is why it is used in one way or the other in all rituals of Hinduism and also other religions, not just the fruit but also its buds and leaves.
+Spiritually, Hindus regard mango as the king of fruit and a symbol of prosperity and happiness, which is why it is used in one way or the other in all rituals of Hinduism amongst other religions.
 The word ‘mango’ itself derives from the Tamil word ‘mangkay’ or ‘mangay’; in Sanskrit a mango tree is known by ‘amra’ and in Hindi and Bengali it is called aam.
 The mango tree is personified with various gods, goddesses and spirits.
 Vriksha, Lakshmi, Govardhan and the fertility god reside in ‘aam’.

-Even if one does not believe in the spiritual meaning of mango, the bare health facts of mango speak for themselves: it is a rich source if vitamin A, some varieties contain good amounts of Vitamin, and C ß-Carotene and xanthophyll are the principal pigments in ripe mango.
-Mano leaves are given in the treatment of burns, scalds and diabetes.
+Even if one does not believe in the spiritual meaning of mango, the health benefits of consuming mango speak for themselves.
+It is a rich source if vitamin A, vitamin C, and Beta-Carotene and Xanthophyll are the principal pigments in ripe mango.
+Not only is the fruit wonderfully healthy, but mango leaves are used in the treatment of burns, scalds and diabetes.